Introduction to Low Blood Pressure

 Modification in lifestyle is required to prevent hypotension.
 Important preventive tips include:

-- Eating a small quantity of meals frequently
+- Eating a small number of meals frequently

 - Drinking plenty of water daily